melentye/andrey-melentyev.com/src/2017-09-27_model-interchange-formats.md

 [how to convert a model into CoreML format](https://developer.apple.com/documentation/coreml/converting_trained_models_to_core_ml) as well as [coremltools](https://pypi.python.org/pypi/coremltools) Python package with reference implementations of the converters.

+Interesting to see that Apple decided not to support PMML as one of the import formats.

 ### Clipper

 [Clipper](http://clipper.ai/) is another product for *running* trained models.
 It allows deploying models as microservices